-This is an illustrative example built from representative data — not a real company or a customer result.
-It shows the structure, depth and tone of the report you receive.
+An illustrative example built from representative data — not a real company or customer result.
+It shows the four sections of the report and, more importantly, the interpretation that comes with each.

 Example internal IT team